REGISTRATION IS OPEN FOR OUR SOUTHWEST ADVENTURE!!

 Sculpture by Allan Houser

-This seven-day/six-night adventure begins in Santa Fe, New Mexico, where we will rendezvous Sunday afternoon at The Hacienda, a lavish addition of the Native-owned Hotel Santa Fe (a development of the Picuris Pueblo Tribe).
-This will be our home away from home for Sunday and Monday nights, September 4 and 5.
-Our stay includes many amenities, such as a complimentary wine bar and appetizers prepared by the Hacienda chef each evening before we venture out for dinner.
+This seven-day/six-night adventure begins in Santa Fe, New Mexico, where we will rendezvous Sunday afternoon at the historic La Fonda on the Plaza, a Santa Fe’s 4-Diamond hotel with old world charm.
+This will be our home away from home for Sunday and Monday nights, September 3 and 4.

 Monday morning, we will visit a few galleries on the Plaza, browse the art and jewelry displayed by the local sidewalk vendors, tour the IAIA Museum of Contemporary Native Arts, and enjoy lunch at La Fonda’s popular La Plazuela Restaurant.